AntonyPapadakis/Clustering_Data_With_Many_Methods/README.md

 ## Assignment

 1. Lloyd’s assignment
-2. Assignment by Range search with LSH (εργασία 1)
+2. Assignment by Range search with LSH
-3. Assignment by Range search with Hypercube (εργασία 1)
+3. Assignment by Range search with Hypercube

 ## Update
 1. K-means